gzotta/deployment-through-virtualisation/README.md

+## **Two different types of change that a developer might make to the code of my repository, and how they can subsequently rebuild and rerun the application after they have made such changes.**

+-	Change of working environment: in the Vagrant file you can modify config.vm.box = "ubuntu/xenial64"  to a different box that matches your use case.
+-	Change of VM’s provisioning: if a developer needs to change the configuration of a VM to match a particular specification, it can be done through the shell script of the specific VM in the Vagrant file.
+After cloning my repository, and modifying the Vagrant file, open a shell in the current directory and run the vagrant up command to rebuild and rerun the application.
+If you had vagrant up before, make sure to run vagrant destroy command before running the vagrant up command again.

 ## **Acknowledgement**
 I did not know how to program in PHP so I give credit to https://github.com/iamshaunjp and his PHP tutorial https://github.com/iamshaunjp/php-mysql-tutorial thanks to this tutorial I learnt very useful skills for programming in PHP, also my pizza PHP app is based on this tutorial.